-Six recent observational studies not included in systematic reviews reported use of SERMS for breast cancer risk reduction among high-risk women ranging from 5.5 to 54.4 percent.
-125-130 Similar to findings from systematic reviews, recurrent themes among individual studies included interest in risk reduction, but concerns about side effects.
-Notably, a study of high-risk women in Australia (median age 39 years) reported that 87 percent of eligible women (n=168; 95 percent premenopausal) declined therapy, and of these, 28 percent were not able to provide a specific reason for declining even when probed.
+Six recent observational studies not included in systematic reviews reported use of SERMS for breast cancer risk reduction among high-risk women ranging from 5.5 to 54.4 percent.110,111,114,117,118,120 Similar to findings from systematic reviews, recurrent themes among individual studies included interest in risk reduction, but concerns about side effects.
+Notably, a study of high-risk women in Australia (median age 39 years) reported that 87 percent of eligible women (n=168; 95% premenopausal) declined therapy, and of these, 28 percent were not able to provide a specific reason for declining even when probed.

 The importance of risk in clinical decisionmaking is supported by several studies.
-In a study of high-risk women attending a breast center in the United States (n=189; 51.5 percent postmenopausal; 57.7 percent white), for every 1 percent increase in 5-year Gail risk score, use of risk-reducing medications (tamoxifen, raloxifene, aromatase inhibitors) increased by 17 percent (RR 1.17; 95 percent CI 1.03 to 1.33).
-Similarly, in a multivariable analysis of high-risk women attending a clinic in the United States (69.1 percent postmenopausal; 88.5 percent white), the odds of accepting risk-reducing medications increased 4 percent for every 1 percent increase in lifetime risk.
-In addition, odds increased with diagnoses of LCIS (OR 7.65; 95 percent CI 1.48 to 39.5) and atypical hyperplasia (OR 2.76; 95 percent CI 1.37 to 5.54) in this cohort.
-Risk reduction was also the most important factor in hypothetical decisions about medication use in a discrete-choice experiment among 622 women with BRCA1/2 mutations in Australia.
-However, few women who said that they would take a risk-reducing medication in theory (28 percent) followed through with this decision in practice (5.5 percent).
-Reasons for declining medications in this study included the lack of a physician recommendation (52 percent) and concerns for side effects (39 percent).
+In a study of high-risk women attending a breast center in the United States (n=189; 51.5% postmenopausal; 57.7% white), for every 1 percent increase in 5-year Gail risk score, use of risk-reducing medications (tamoxifen, raloxifene, aromatase inhibitors) increased by 17 percent (RR 1.17; 95% CI, 1.03 to1.33).
+Similarly, in a multivariable analysis of high-risk women attending a clinic in the United States (69.1% postmenopausal; 88.5% white), the odds of accepting risk-reducing medications increased 4 percent for every 1 percent increase in lifetime risk.
+In addition, odds increased with diagnoses of LCIS (OR 7.65; 95% CI, 1.48 to 39.5) and atypical hyperplasia (OR 2.76; 95% CI, 1.37 to 5.54) in this cohort.
+Risk reduction was also the most important factor in hypothetical decisions about medication use in a discrete-choice experiment among 622 women with pathogenic BRCA1/2 mutations in Australia.
+However, few women who said they would take a risk-reducing medication in theory (28%) followed through with this decision in practice (5.5%).
+Reasons for declining medications in this study included the lack of a physician recommendation (52%) and concerns for side effects (39%).

-Provider recommendation was the most influential independent factor for risk-reducing medication uptake among predominantly postmenopausal women surveyed in one large U.S.

-study (n=795; 88 percent white).
-Other factors that increased the likelihood of use included a positive attitude toward taking risk-reducing SERMs compared with a negative attitude; higher levels of worry about breast cancer in the next 5 years; knowing others who had a good experience with a SERM; having considered taking a SERM in the past; having a positive perception of SERM users as being brave, smart, or healthy; having atypical hyperplasia on prior biopsy, and having a discussion of test results with a health care provider.
+Provider recommendation was the most influential independent factor for risk-reducing medication uptake among predominantly postmenopausal women surveyed in one large U.S. study (n=795; 88% white).
+Other factors that increased the likelihood of use included a positive attitude toward taking risk-reducing SERMs compared with a negative attitude; higher levels of worry about breast cancer in the next 5 years; knowing others who had a good experience with a SERM; having considered taking a SERM in the past; having a positive perception of SERM users as being brave, smart, or healthy; having atypical hyperplasia on prior biopsy; and having a discussion of test results with a health care provider.
 Factors that decreased the likelihood of use included knowing someone with a bad experience with SERMs, and family members with thromboembolic conditions or endometrial cancer.

-Familial considerations were also important in a survey of 258 high-risk women in England (mean age 45.4 years; 96.5 percent white), in which women who had children were significantly more likely to have initiated tamoxifen for risk-reduction compared with their nulliparous counterparts (17.6 percent vs. 3.8 percent; OR 5.26; 95 percent CI 1.13 to 24.49).
-Furthermore, qualitative themes in this study suggested that women not only considered their children when assessing the risks and benefits of risk-reducing medication, they were also influenced by their familial network's views and experience of taking medications more generally.
+Familial considerations were also important in a survey of 258 high-risk women in England (mean age 45.4 years; 96.5% white).
+In this study, women with children were significantly more likely to initiate tamoxifen for risk-reduction compared with women without children (17.6 vs. 3.8%, respectively; OR 5.26; 95% CI, 1.13 to 24.49).
+Qualitative themes in this study suggested that women were also influenced by their family's views and experiences taking medications more generally.